 You can start with a bit of shopping.
 At Brickell City Centre, you’ll find four levels of luxury retail, all anchored by a huge Saks Fifth Avenue and a luxury cinema.
-The shopping mall also offers ample on-site dining and even access to the adjacent East Hotel.
+The shopping mall also offers ample on-site dining and access to the adjacent EAST Miami hotel.

 Shops at Mary Brickell Village

-More shopping can be found at the Shops at Mary Brickell Village, where you’ll find a mix of boutiques, vendors, and service providers (like a blowout bar and nail salons), and well-known restaurant chains like Shake Shack.
+More shopping can be found at the Shops at Mary Brickell Village, where you’ll find a mix of high-end boutiques, vendors, and service providers (like hair and nail salons), and well-known restaurant chains like Shake Shack.

 Here’s what to expect along the Underline’s northern terminus:

 - Outdoor gym and sports courts between Southwest 7th and 8th Streets